US judge blocks Florida ban on trans minor care in narrow ruling, says ‘gender identity is real’

 TALLAHASSEE, Fla.
 (AP) — Saying gender identity is real, a federal judge temporarily blocked portions of a new Florida law that bans transgender minors from receiving puberty blockers, ruling Tuesday that the state has no rational basis for denying patients treatment.

 Judge Robert Hinkle issued a preliminary injunction, saying three transgender children can continue receiving treatment.
-The lawsuit challenges the law Republican Gov. Ron DeSantis signed the same week he announced a run for president.
+The lawsuit challenges the law Republican Gov. Ron DeSantis signed shortly before he announced a run for president.

 “The elephant in the room should be noted at the outset.
 Gender identity is real.
 The record makes this clear,” Hinkle said, adding that even a witness for the state agreed.

-“Despite the defense admissions, there are those who believe that cisgender individuals properly adhere to their natal sex and that transgender individuals have inappropriately chosen a contrary gender identity, male or female, just as one might choose whether to read Shakespeare or Grisham,” Hinkle continued.
+Transgender medical treatment for minors is increasingly under attack in many states and has been subject to restrictions or outright bans.
+But it has been available in the United States for more than a decade and is endorsed by major medical associations.

-The ruling was narrowly focused on the three children whose parents brought the suit.
+Hinkle’s ruling was narrowly focused on the three children whose parents brought the suit.

 Attention on the new law has focused on language involving minors, and Hinkle’s ruling focuses on the use of GnRH agonists, known as puberty blockers, and cross-sex hormones.
 The lawsuit doesn’t address other language that makes it difficult to near impossible for adults to receive or continue gender-affirming care.